 So, that’s exactly what I did!

 As far as chains are concerned, you can buy inexpensive chains at beading or craft stores, but I didn’t think of that at the time.
 Instead, I bought a couple of costume necklaces from Brandy Melville so I could use the chains.
 Worked like a charm.
+Plus, I can reuse the chains if I pick up something like a cocker spaniel pendant or some other shape that I fancy to create a whole new piece.

 Let me know if you give this a try, or if you have any questions!